gbwey/predicate-typed/Refined3.md

-Refined3 allows control of input and output types (see documentation [doctests](src/Predicate/Refined3.hs))
+Refined3 allows control of both input and output types (see documentation [doctests](src/Predicate/Refined3.hs))

+:load Predicate.Examples.Refined3

 ### An example using Refined3 (for more information see [doctests](src/Predicate/Examples/Refined3.hs))